Lee Roy Caffey

 Lee Roy Caffey (June 3, 1941 – January 18, 1994) was an American professional football player who was an outside linebacker in the National Football League (NFL) for the Philadelphia Eagles, Green Bay Packers, Chicago Bears, Dallas Cowboys and San Diego Chargers.
 Caffey is one of the top 100 Green Bay Packers of All-Time.
 Caffey and teammates, Ray Nitschke and Dave Robinson, were named one of the top 10 best linebacking trios in the history of the NFL by ESPN.
 He played college football for the Texas A&M Aggies.

-Early years
+Early life

 Born and raised in Texas, Caffey started his football career in Thorndale at the age of ten, when he played on a pee wee league that played a team from Oklahoma in the 'Milk Bowl Championship' and shook hands with American legend, Pro Football Hall of Fame member and Olympic gold medalist Jim Thorpe.

 At Thorndale High School, Caffey won the state title in the high jump and was all-state in basketball as a senior in 1959.
 He broke his collarbone in football his senior year and was out most of the season.
 He was recruited to play college basketball by Shelby Metcalfe at Texas A&M but decided to try out for the football team when he got there, earning a scholarship and was a 3-year letterman.